-HSU’s ideaFest has grown in recent years to include visual and performing artists, musicians, filmmakers, and much more!
-Each year in addition to our poster presentations, HSU Students, Staff, and Faculty arrange live performances and presentations during the reception.
-Listed below are the projects and performers from 2019's ideaFest.
-While the symposium this year is now being hosted online, we hope to include many selected written and digital performances.
-We look forward to scheduing next year's 8th Annual ideaFest Symposium with more creative projects and arts!
+Humboldt’s ideaFest has grown in recent years to include visual and performing artists, musicians, filmmakers, and much more!
+Each year in addition to our poster presentations, Cal Poly Humboldt students, staff, and faculty arrange live performances and presentations during the reception.
+Listed below are the projects and performers you can expect to see in 2022...

-The music department will showcase HSU students as soloists, composers, and performers in chamber ensembles.
-Coordinated by Cindy Moyer, Chair of the Music Department (email@example.com)
+The music department will showcase Humboldt students as soloists, composers, and performers in chamber ensembles.
+Coordinated by Cindy Moyer and Virginia Ryder of the Music Department (email@example.com)

 Celebration of First-Year Writing

-First-year students at Humboldt State will showcase academic and creative writing in various formats, including spoken word, digital posters, empirical research, and presentations.
+First-year students at Cal Poly Humboldt will showcase academic and creative writing in various formats, including spoken word, digital posters, empirical research, and presentations.
 Come celebrate first-year student writing.
 Coordinated by Lisa Tremain, English Department (Lisa.Tremain@humboldt.edu).

 Library 2nd Floor • 4:00 - 5:00 pm

 Make-Up Demo: Theatre Course 221 'Makeup Design for Stage & Screen' happens every Spring and we create all sorts of makeup effects for stage productions and other projects.
 Contouring for glamorous looks, creepy latex and gelatin for fleshy creatures, sculpting and mask making and more; our students have a great time turning characters on a page into flesh and blood for audiences.
 Coordinated by L. Rae Robison, Theater Arts (firstname.lastname@example.org).